 "Wellness, the Body and Culture" (2cr) is compulsory for all students.
 This course should be taken in the semester the student enters the university.
 The course will be offered in English and Japanese.
 Students will be assigned to the appropriate class.
-An adapted course for students with disabilities will be offered every autumn semester.
+An adapted course for students with special needs will be offered every autumn semester.

-Details about the course will be announced on the Loyola Bulletin Board (Academic Services).
+Details about the course will be announced on the Loyola Bulletin Board (University bulletin board).

 Note that neither cancellation nor withdrawal is allowed for compulsory HPE courses.

-- Students entering in 2020 will be assigned to one of the class sections.
+- Students entering in 2021 will be assigned to one of the class sections.
 The class assignment will be posted on Loyola.
-Students should check the Loyola web service bulletin board and be sure to register for the course they have been assigned to. - "Wellness, the Body and Culture" is offered on Wednesday, 10:55 12:35 or 13:30 15:10.
-However, the adapted course for students with disabilities during the autumn semester will be offered on Friday, 10:55 12:35. - Be sure to bring a photo (3 x 3 cm) and a pen to the first class session. - Students who entered before 2020 and transfer students who have not yet completed "Wellness, the Body and Culture", should come to the meeting room of HPE department (Bldg.
-No.7, 2F, 220) for registration on April 8 (Wed) 10:00 12:00 for Spring semester, or on September 23 (Wed) 10:00 12:00 for Autumn semester.
-Please note that registration is on a first-come-first-served basis and the number of acceptance is limited.
+Students should check the Loyola web service bulletin board and be sure to register for the course they have been assigned to. - "Wellness, the Body and Culture" is offered on Wednesdays 13:30 15:10.
+However, the adapted course for students with special needs during the Autumn Semester will be offered on Tuesdays 10:55 12:35. - Students who entered before 2021 and transfer students who have not yet completed "Wellness, the Body and Culture," should follow the announcement for registration on the Loyola Bulletin Board (University bulletin board) after March 1 (Mon) for Spring Semester, or September 1 (Wed) for Autumn Semester and answer the necessary questionnaire during the answering period.
+Students should check the assigned courses posted on the Loyola Bulletin Board and be sure to register for the assigned courses by themselves.
+Please note that registration is on a first-come-first-served basis and acceptance number is limited.